 Duodecim gives access to one of these to Laguna as one of his HP attacks.

-Breath Of Fire 4 has it's 2 Dragon protagonist and antagonist, Ryu and Fou-Lu have their ultimate dragon forms, Kaiser and Tyrant respectively.
+Breath of Fire IV has it's 2 Dragon protagonist and antagonist, Ryu and Fou-Lu have their ultimate dragon forms, Kaiser and Tyrant respectively.
 The method of attack is eerily similar to the Final Fantasy VII Bahamut Zero example above, they both transform, fly high into space, and then Tyrant blasts the entire battlefield with a massive dark ball of power, while Kaiser beam spams the area.

 The GDI Ion Cannon in Tiberium is a by-the-book kind — used and abused against the Brotherhood of Nod.
 It has a humble start killing small targets but eventually moves to levelling military bases.
 As of Tiberian Twilight, it even has adjustable power settings, and there are even some foot-soldiers that can call down a strike (first seen in Renegade).
 Compare this to Nod's excessive use of tactical nukes.